mohsenkhadem1/CTR_KinematicModel/README.md

 comp(u_init): This function accepts initial curvatures of the most inner tube (u_x,u_y,u_z) and the twist curvature of other tubes as inputs and calculates the robot compliance matrix.

-Example.py shows how the module can be used to find robot shape and its manipulability indices.
+Example.py shows how the module can be used to find robot shape.